dbacciu/listit/index.md

 LISTIT has built a range of learning models targeting
 - **Structure embedding** : encoding of topology-varying input samples (trees, graphs) into fixed-size adaptive vectorial embeddings
 - **Structure decoding** : generation of topology-varying structured predictions (trees, graphs), possibly conditioned on vectorial encodings of input structure

+LISTIT methodology is based on a generative approach, mixing both probabilistic and neural (deep) learning models.
+Here follows a summary of models developed and released within the project, together with associated code (when available).

+### Probabilistic recursive models for trees

+### Recursive neural models for trees

+### Neuro-probabilistic hybrids

+### Tensor-based models for trees

+### Probabilistic models for graphs

+### Graph generation models